eclipse/imagen/docs/guide/image-manupulation/index.md

 sizes of the two images (height and width), however, need not be the same.

-When determining the maximum and minimum pixels in the two images, JAI performs a band-by-band comparison.
+When determining the maximum and minimum pixels in the two images, ImageN performs a band-by-band comparison.

 ------------------------------------------------------------------------